JakubGasiorek/personal-finance-dashboard/README.md

   - Set monthly/annual budgets and track progress.
   - Create and monitor financial goals (e.g., saving for a vacation).

-- **Reports**

-  - Generate detailed reports on spending habits and income sources.
-  - Export reports as PDF or CSV.

 - **Responsive Design**

   - Fully responsive design ensuring the application works on various devices.